dialoa/columns/README.md

 readibility we usually match their number of colons but it's not necessary (as the above illustrates).
-If you enclose sections within sections (see container syntax, nesting, column spans and column breaks below) you need to make sure that each opening series of colons is matched with a closed ones, otherwise Pandoc will not recognize them or interpret them incorrectly.
+If you enclose sections within sections (see container syntax, nesting, column spans and column breaks below) you need to make sure that each opening series of colons is matched by a closing one, otherwise Pandoc will not recognize them or interpret them incorrectly.

 Here `columns` is a *attribute* of the fenced div (section).
 As we'll see below, these sections can have more than a single attribute.
 When they